RAF Woodchurch

-Royal Air Force Woodchurch, or more simply RAF Woodchurch, is a former Royal Air Force Advanced Landing Ground located in Kent, England.
-The airfield is located approximately 5 mi west of Ashford; about 50 mi southeast of London.
+Royal Air Force Woodchurch, or more simply RAF Woodchurch, is a former Royal Air Force Advanced landing ground located approximately 5 mi west of Ashford, Kent, England.

-Opened in 1943, Woodchurch was a prototype for the type of temporary Advanced Landing Ground type airfield which would be built in France after D-Day, when the need for advanced landing fields would become urgent as the Allied forces moved east across France and Germany.
+Opened in 1943, Woodchurch was a prototype for the type of temporary Advanced landing ground type airfield which would be built in France after D-Day, when the need for advanced landing fields would become urgent as the Allied forces moved east across France and Germany.
 It was used by the Royal Air Force and the United States Army Air Forces.
 It was closed in September 1944.

 Today the airfield is a mixture of agricultural fields with no recognizable remains.

 History

 The following units were here at some point: